Artificial Spihincter fo Urinary Incontinence

 The artificial sphincter is inserted into the body of the patient and for this reason requires a surgical intervention of medium to low complexity, with few associated risks and with an improvement rate close to 100%.

-At Andromedi, we always study the specific causes of each patient in order to offer the most appropriate treatment.
+In our Andromedi Clinics in Madrid, Seville and the Canary Islands, we always study the specific causes of each patient in order to offer the most appropriate treatment.

 How composed is the artificial sphincter?